hidal00p/dde/README.md

 - GNU Make
 - GNU C++ compiler
-- Properly setup Intel Pin Environement
+- Properly setup Intel Pin Environment

 Both GNU make and the compilation stack can be installed on the Linux-based system using the following commands: